SonDA-22011995/udemy_css_course/README.md

   - cubic-bezier(...) → custom curve

 - `delay`: How long to wait before the animation starts.
 Unit `s` or `ms`

+- Properties that do not support CSS transitions by default include:
+  - `display`: An element is either displayed (block, inline, etc.) or it is not (none).
+There is no partial display state.
+  - `visibility`: An element is either visible or hidden.
+It cannot be partially visible during a transition.
+  - `position` related properties with auto values: Transitions cannot animate properties with a starting or finishing value of auto.
+  - DOM manipulation properties: Properties that affect the document flow or layout in a sudden, non-gradual way, like `content`, `cursor`, and many others listed as non-animatable in the official specifications.

 ### `cubic-bezier`